 Whimsical Mystery Writer

-Coming October 12th and written under the name Elle Brooke White
+Written under the name Elle Brooke White

 In Elle B. White's delightful second Finn Family Farm mystery, farmer Charlotte Finn and her sleuthing baby pig are neck-deep in strawberries and crime.

 Things are finally growing smoothly on the Finn Family Farm.
 With the help of caretakers Joe and Alice Wong and farmer Samuel Brown, Charlotte Finn is starting to feel at home at the Santa Barbara County produce farm she inherited.
 But all is not strawberries and cream: A blight is destroying young berry plants.
 Worse, another mysterious death is shaking Little Acorn.